cue-lang/cuelang.org/content/docs/language-guide/templating/references/en.md

 in a list.

 {{{with sidebyside "en" "field-selector"}}}
+#nofmt TODO: numeric selector not supported yet
-#norun numerice selector not supported yet
+#norun TODO: numeric selector not supported yet
 -- in.cue --
 a: {
     b:         2